-Number of measures that have made progress: Eight
+Number of measures total: 15 Number of measures that have made progress: Nine

-- Measure: For Bonneville-funded hatchery programs, Bonneville shall locate and operate propagation actions to complement the present and future management activities of the region's agencies and appropriate Indian tribes, including complements to habitat improvements by supplementing native fish populations. - Update: Currently the Program supports 40 artificial fish production projects, 23 of which are directly associated with the 14 Program hatchery facilities.
+- Measure: For Bonneville-funded hatchery programs, Bonneville shall locate and operate propagation actions to complement the present and future management activities of the region's agencies and appropriate Indian tribes, including complements to habitat improvements by supplementing native fish populations.
+Update: Currently the Program supports 40 artificial fish production projects, 23 of which are directly associated with the 14 Program hatchery facilities.
 The remaining 17 projects are artificial production activities that are in planning and review, or supporting production, but not through Program facilities. - Measure: The Council's research plan will identify critical uncertainties related to hatchery performance in the Northwest.
-This includes determining the effectiveness of hatchery programs in meeting their intended purposes and minimizing adverse impacts to natural-origin fish. - Update: The Council approved a revision of the research plan on June 13, 2017.
-Fish propagation research is one of two priority themes to focus near-term science and policy assistance. - Measure: Recovery plans have been or are in the process of being developed for each of the listed salmon ESUs and steelhead DPSs in the Columbia River Basin.
+This includes determining the effectiveness of hatchery programs in meeting their intended purposes and minimizing adverse impacts to natural-origin fish.

+Update: The Council approved a revision of the research plan on June 13, 2017.
+Fish propagation research is one of two priority themes to focus near-term science and policy assistance.

+- Measure: Where feasible, trends in abundance, productivity, distribution and, diversity of supplemented populations shall be compared to non-supplemented populations in "reference streams" before, during, and after implementation of the production effort. - Update: The Program has funded three efforts that address aspects of this measure: in the Salmon subbasin, the Idaho Supplementation Studies was completed in 2016; in the Yakima subbasin is an ongoing supplementation study and a BiOp fast-track project for steelhead; and in the Grande Ronde subbasin, work is focused in the Minam and Wenaha rivers. - Measure: Recovery plans have been or are in the process of being developed for each of the listed salmon ESUs and steelhead DPSs in the Columbia River Basin.
 Each recovery plan includes or will include viability criteria, or targets that are based on the biological parameters of abundance, productivity, spatial structure, and diversity.
-Viability criteria, together with threats criteria, are considered when determining whether a species warrants delisting. - Update: Currently there are seven recovery plans, three that have been completed (Snake River Sockeye, Mid-Columbia steelhead and Upper Columbia Chinook and steelhead) and two near completion (Snake River Fall Chinook and Snake River Spring Chinook and steelhead), that encompass the Interior Columbia Basin and the Willamette and Lower Columbia that address the needs of the 13 listed species. - Measure: Hatchery program implementation, monitoring, and evaluation results for all hatchery programs in the Columbia River Basin should be made electronically available and hatchery operators and funders should coordinate annual summary presentations to the Council.
+Viability criteria, together with threats criteria, are considered when determining whether a species warrants delisting.

+Update: Currently there are seven recovery plans, three that have been completed (Snake River Sockeye, Mid-Columbia steelhead and Upper Columbia Chinook and steelhead) and two near completion (Snake River Fall Chinook and Snake River Spring Chinook and steelhead), that encompass the Interior Columbia Basin and the Willamette and Lower Columbia that address the needs of the 13 listed species.

+• Measure: Hatchery program implementation, monitoring, and evaluation results for all hatchery programs in the Columbia River Basin should be made electronically available and hatchery operators and funders should coordinate annual summary presentations to the Council.